Registration is now open — apply here by 8 April 2018!

-As a central part of its educational and research mission, SCRiM hosts an annual summer school to foster opportunities for collaboration and to provide a solid foundation in the broad, multidisciplinary knowledge, tools, and methods of the diverse fields participating in the network.
+SCRiM’s annual summer school is designed to foster opportunities for collaboration between scholars and practitioners while providing a solid foundation in the broad, multidisciplinary knowledge, tools, and methods of the diverse fields participating in the network.

-A key focus of the workshop is developing a common vocabulary to help foster enhanced cross-disciplinary communication, enabling the possibility for future research and decision support collaborations.
-Participants will also gain hands-on experience with key methods and tools including robust decisionmaking, use of simple models, and analysis of relevant datasets.
+A key focus of the workshop will be developing a common vocabulary to help foster enhanced cross-disciplinary communication, catalyzing the potential for future research and decision support collaborations.
+Participants will also gain hands-on experience with key methods and tools including:

-This program is targeted at postdocs, advanced graduate students, and early-career professionals in the decisionmaking and policy communities who are working on issues related to climate risk.
+This program is targeted at all postdocs, advanced graduate students, and early-career professionals in the decisionmaking and policy communities who are working on issues related to climate risk.
 Potential candidates representing NGOs and state or local agencies are strongly encouraged to apply.

-The dates of the 6th Annual Summer School on Sustainable Climate Risk Management are TBD.
+The dates of the 6th Annual Summer School on Sustainable Climate Risk Management are 30 July - 3 August 2018.
 In most cases, lodging, meals, registration, and travel costs will be fully covered for participants (see further details at the bottom of this page).
 International applicants are welcomed.

 Please contact Katerina Kostadinova (firstname.lastname@example.org) with any questions about the program or application process.